Can Your Landlord Allow the Police to Search Your Apartment?

 A landlord's consent typically isn't enough to let the police search a renter's home.

-The police can, of course, enter and search an apartment with a properly issued warrant.
+The police can enter and search an apartment with a properly issued warrant.
 But officers are normally not allowed to search the home of a renter just because the landlord consents.
 The theory is that the apartment is, after all, the renter's.
 (For related reading, see our article on who can let the police search your home.)

 Circumstances do arise, however, where a landlord is legally authorized to allow the police to enter or search an apartment or apartment building.
 The police don't need a warrant to enter an apartment, for instance, when there's an emergency.
 Landlords may also let officers search some parts of an apartment complex other than the apartments themselves.